stormearthandlava/stormearthandlava.github.io/guide/general/priority_list.md

 **Special mention** There are many caveats with {{ site.data.talent.mote }} when in AoE situations.
 It is generally worth using {{ site.data.spell.lava_surge }} procs to empower {{ site.data.spell.eq }}s, even on 4+ targets.
 On more than 4 targets, only apply {{ site.data.spell.fs }} to one of the targets, ideally a target with higher health than the rest.
 Use {{ site.data.spell.lava_surge }} procs on the afflicted target in order to empower {{ site.data.spell.eq }}.
 With this in mind, be careful not to overdo it; it will very likely result in a loss of DPS if enemies die before your {{ site.data.spell.eq }} finishes ticking when you could have used the spell earlier.

-**Special mention** When {{ site.data.item.t28_4 }} is active using {{ site.data.spell.lvs }} procs in AoE becomes DPS neutral, this does assume that you will benefit from the extra duration provided however so the default behaviour remains the same as above - use {{ site.data.spell.lvs }} when you are forced to move, no active {{ site.data.spell.fs }} is required but it remains an excellent movement global when no {{ site.data.spell.lvs }} is active!
+**Special mention** When {{ site.data.item.t28_4 }} is active using {{ site.data.spell.lvs }} procs in AoE becomes DPS neutral, this does assume that you will benefit from the extra duration provided however so the default behaviour remains the same as above - use {{ site.data.spell.lvs }} when you are forced to move, no active {{ site.data.spell.fs }} is required but it remains an excellent movement global when no {{ site.data.spell.ls }} is active!
 ## Openers
 ---